dmerejkowsky/blog/content/post/2018-01-26-additions-to-how-to-prepare-a-talk-by-gary-bernhardt.md

 # Rehearsal

-After you've done enough repetitions to have a talk _you_ like, and before the actual event, I suggest you do at leas two rehearsals with some team mates.
+After you've done enough repetitions to have a talk _you_ like, and before the actual event, I suggest you do at least two rehearsals with some team mates.

 ## First rehearsal